maxpoletaev/kivi/README.md

 The storage layer is responsible for storing the key-value pairs on disk.
-The storage is based on log-structured merge trees (**LSM-Tree**), which are a type of external memory data structure allowing for efficient writes and decent read performance.
+The storage is based on log-structured merge trees (**LSM-Tree**), which are a type of external memory data structure allowing for efficient writes and providing decent read performance.
 LSM-tree is composed of two main components: the in-memory sorted map (**memtable**) and the on-disk sorted string tables (**SSTables**).

 The memtable holds the most recent updates to the database.
 Each write to a